Whoaa512/starred/README.md

 - [zzw922cn/Automatic_Speech_Recognition](https://github.com/zzw922cn/Automatic_Speech_Recognition) - End-to-end Automatic Speech Recognition for Madarian and English in Tensorflow
 - [practical-tutorials/project-based-learning](https://github.com/practical-tutorials/project-based-learning) - Curated list of project-based tutorials
 - [unknownuser88/consolewrap](https://github.com/unknownuser88/consolewrap) - This plugin helps you to work easily with log statements
-- [overshard/timestrap](https://github.com/overshard/timestrap) - Time tracking you can host anywhere.
+- [overshard/timestrap-django](https://github.com/overshard/timestrap-django) - Time tracking you can host anywhere, built on Django.
 Full export support in multiple formats and easily extensible.
 - [markop159/KODI-Popcorn-Time](https://github.com/markop159/KODI-Popcorn-Time) - With KODI Popcorn Time you can search for movies that you can see immediately in KODI.
 - [keon/algorithms](https://github.com/keon/algorithms) - Minimal examples of data structures and algorithms in Python
 - [pichillilorenzo/JavaScript-Completions](https://github.com/pichillilorenzo/JavaScript-Completions) - JavaScript Completions for sublime text.
 It helps you to write your scripts more quickly with hints and completions.